localtunnel/localtunnel/README.md

 - `local_key` (string) Path to certificate key file for local HTTPS server.
 - `local_ca` (string) Path to certificate authority file for self-signed certificates.
 - `allow_invalid_cert` (boolean) Disable certificate checks for your local HTTPS server (ignore cert/key/ca options).
+- `validate` (function) If passed, this function will be called with `{ method: string; path: string }` argument before the request is proxied.
+If it returns false, then the request will be rejected with `503 Forbidden` code.
+This allows to do e.g. paths allow-listing and expose only some of the URLs to the public internet.

 Refer to [tls.createSecureContext](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) for details on the certificate options.